file icon

 When deciding, there are a range of tools that you may find helpful when making a decision that we have detailed below.

-The Radix Explorer website includes a validator list that details the amount of stake against each validator node - breaking this down into stake delegated by a validator node to themselves and stake delegated to that validator by token holders.
+The Radix Dashboard dApp website includes a validator list that details the amount of stake against each validator node - breaking this down into stake delegated by a validator node to themselves (“Owner Stake”) and stake delegated to that validator by token holders and themselves (“Total Stake”).

-The Radix Explorer’s validator list also highlights key factors on each registered validator node to aid token holders in making a decision.
+The Radix Dashboard’s validator list also highlights key factors on each registered validator node to aid token holders in making a decision.
 This includes a node name and info URL specified by the node-runner, an “uptime” of the % of consensus rounds a node has participated in recently, and a visible indication of nodes at the top of the list with a very large amount of stake.
-(XRD token holders are strongly encouraged to delegate to other nodes further down the list for better network resilience).
+(XRD token holders are strongly encouraged to delegate to other nodes further down the list for better network resilience and decentralization).

 Community Channels

-Please also review the Radix Validators Subreddit as well as the #node-runner channel on Discord and the main Telegram Channel.
+Please also review the #node-runner channel on Discord and the main Telegram Channel.

 Further reading: